-Homes listed for sale on Zillow aren’t the only properties out there.
-Sometimes, homes are auctioned due to foreclosure or other reasons.
+Homes listed for sale online aren’t the only available properties out there.
+Sometimes, homes are auctioned off due to foreclosure or other reasons.
 Buyers and investors can capitalize on these auction opportunities to purchase a home, sometimes at a significant discount.
-They aren’t always as easy to find as regular listings, however, and inexperience in the bidding and purchasing process can be a barrier to entry.
+But they aren’t as easy to find as regular listings, and inexperience can be a barrier to entry.
 Here’s what to know about buying a house at auction.

 Why are houses sold at auctions?

 A home can be auctioned for several reasons, but in many cases, it’s because the existing owner of the property is experiencing financial trouble.
-The most common reasons for an auction sale include foreclosure, failure to pay property taxes and outstanding issues with a homeowners association.
+The most common reasons for an auction sale include foreclosure and failure to pay property taxes.

-“When a homeowner doesn’t make regular payments to the lender, sometimes the lender has no choice but to foreclose on the property,” explains Colby Hager, CEO of Capstone Home Buyers in San Antonio, Texas.
+“When a homeowner doesn’t make regular payments to the lender, sometimes the lender has no choice but to foreclose on the property,” says Colby Hager, owner of Capstone Homebuyers in San Antonio, Texas.
 “When this happens, the property is often put up for auction.”

 The foreclosure rate in the U.S. peaked in 2010 and steadily decreased due to a strong economy and job market.
-That trend continued through 2020 when foreclosure activity came to a halt in the pandemic.
-Foreclosure filings have since risen some, but they’re down 2 percent since last year, according to ATTOM Data Solutions reports, but the figure remains well under historic norms.
+That trend continued through 2020, when foreclosure activity came to a halt as a result of the pandemic.
+Foreclosure levels have since risen some, but they’re down 2 percent since last year, according to ATTOM Data Solutions’ most recent U.S. Foreclosure Market Report.

 Types of bids

 In a blind-bid auction, by contrast, a deposit is commonly submitted with the bid along with an agreement accepting the auction’s terms — all of which are usually enclosed in a sealed envelope.
 The bidder’s identification might be given to the party accepting the bid.

 The main benefit of purchasing a home at auction is the ability to buy a property for below market value.
 Put another way: You might be able to score a sweet bargain.

-There are risks, too, however, says Suzanne Hollander, an attorney and real estate professor at Florida International University in Miami.
+There are risks too, though, says Suzanne Hollander, an attorney and real estate professor at Florida International University in Miami.
 These include:

-- You usually can’t have the property professionally inspected, which could lead to surprises like squatters in possession, structural problems or physical damage to the residence.
+- You usually can’t have the property professionally inspected, which could lead to surprises like physical damage and structural problems.

 - It’s your responsibility to conduct the necessary due diligence.
 This includes investigating title issues and outstanding liens.

 - You must pay for all back taxes in many jurisdictions.
-In addition, if it’s a home in an association, you could be liable for unpaid HOA fees.
+In addition, if it’s part of a homeowners association, you could be liable for unpaid HOA fees.
 (Before bidding, get an accounting from the HOA.)

 Step 2: Know where to look

-You can find auction opportunities in local newspapers (most jurisdictions are required to advertise tax sales), online through auctioneer sites like Auction.com and posted in public places like a county courthouse.
+You can find auction opportunities in local newspapers (most jurisdictions are required to advertise tax sales), online through auctioneer sites like Auction.com and posted in public places, like your county courthouse.

 “In bigger markets, many real estate investors subscribe to specialized subscription services that provide precise information about properties that may be auctioned,” Hager says.